lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 ———. _Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation_.
 Liveright, 2020.

+Faust, Drew Gilpin. _This Republic of Suffering: Death and the American Civil War_.
+Knopf, 2008.

 Fea, John. _The Bible Cause: A History of the American Bible Society_.
 Oxford University Press, 2016.

 Feiler, Bruce. _America's Prophet: Moses and the American Story_.
 William Morrow, 2009.